TarsCloud/TarsDocs_en/dev/tarscpp/tars-spec.md

 # 2. Makefile specification

-It is highly recommended to use the Makefile specification when use service that realized with Tars.
+It is highly recommended to use the cmake specification when use service that realized with Tars.

+But if you use makefile, you can use specification as follows.

 The TARS framework provides a basic Makefile for makefile.tars.
 The service written in Tars contains the Makefile to help you maintain the Makefile.